NateEag/nateeag.com/drafts/hardware-notes.md

 set up would be a far better use of my time, I think.

+## Router

+Shiva (coworker at $DAYJOB) says the AmpliFi Alien is a home router built by an enterprise-grade router company.
+He uses it and has found it to be extremely reliable.

 ## Replacement Audio Processing Headphones

 I used to do a lot of heavy sound design and musical work, especially audio